waku-org/docs.waku.org/docs/guides/js-waku/message-encryption.md

 await subscription.subscribe([encoder], callback);
 ```

-## Restoring encryption keys
+## Storing encryption keys

 We used randomly generated keys for encryption and message signing in the provided examples, but real-world applications require consistent keys among clients.
 Have a look at the [Key Pair Handling](https://github.com/waku-org/js-waku-examples/tree/master/examples/eth-pm/src/key_pair_handling) example, which demonstrates the secure storage and retrieval of key information from local storage using [Subtle Crypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto).

-You can also use the [@waku/utils](https://www.npmjs.com/package/@waku/utils) package to convert keys into hexadecimal format:
+You can also use the [@waku/utils](https://www.npmjs.com/package/@waku/utils) package to store keys in hexadecimal format:

 ```js
 import { bytesToHex, hexToBytes } from "@waku/utils/bytes";